shakila-12/msvsdqwc/README.md

 Note: A small change in names, etc would also give an error.
 Hence, current cell that is not matching is shown.
 To understand all this ,refer http://opencircuitdesign.com/netgen/ .
 ## Task: To perform simulation of the below function:
-### Pre-layout Simulation of function using Magic and Ngspice :
+### Pre-layout Simulation of the function using Magic and Ngspice :
 ![image](https://user-images.githubusercontent.com/123575472/220867893-6ebbe148-d81c-4a5a-bd9f-ee46d4f00db3.png)